Duvall's Big Rock. Credit: John Gateley/Flickr CC

-When the glaciers advanced into the Puget Sound region two million years ago, the major features of our Northwest landscape — the volcanoes, mountain ranges, rivers, and basins — already existed.
+When the glaciers advanced into the Puget Sound region 2 million years ago, the major features of our Northwest landscape — the volcanoes, mountain ranges, rivers and basins — already existed.
 The glaciers, colossal sheets of ice on a continental scale, scraped and sculpted the terrain with cycles of freezing and flooding.

 As the ice advanced, sheering cliffs and cutting ravines, the glaciers picked up hunks of rock and carried them along.
 When the ice melted, these rocks were left miles away from their place of origin.

 Rocks that have been transported by glaciers are called erratics because they have landed somewhere far from their natural homes.